September is Leukemia and Lymphoma Awareness Month

 Leukemia starts in the cells that form blood.
 Normally, most blood cells develop from cells in the bone marrow called stem cells.
 In a person with leukemia, the bone marrow makes abnormal white blood cells (leukemia cells).
 Unlike normal blood cells, leukemia cells don’t die when they should.
 They can crowd out normal white blood cells, red blood cells, and platelets.
 Consequently, it’s hard for normal blood cells to do their work.

-Experts expect 62,770 new cases of leukemia in the United States in 2024, according to the National Cancer Institute (NCI).
-Also, 23,670 deaths are expected in 2024.
+Experts estimated that 66,890 new cases of leukemia would be diagnosed in the United States in 2025 and 23,540 would die from this disease, according to the National Cancer Institute (NCI).

-The four major types of leukemia are:
+There are several types of leukemia.
+The four main types of leukemia are:

-- Acute myeloid leukemia (AML), which affects myeloid cells and grows quickly;
+- acute myeloid leukemia (AML), which affects myeloid cells and grows quickly;

-- Chronic myeloid leukemia (CML), which affects myeloid cells and grows slowly;
+- chronic myeloid leukemia (CML), which affects myeloid cells and grows slowly;

-- Acute lymphocytic leukemia (ALL), which affects lymphoid cells and grows quickly; and
+- acute lymphocytic leukemia (ALL), which affects lymphoid cells and grows quickly; and

-- Chronic lymphocytic leukemia (CLL), which also affects lymphoid cells, but grows slowly.
+- chronic lymphocytic leukemia (CLL), which also affects lymphoid cells, but grows slowly.

 CLL is one of the most common types of leukemia in adults.
 ALL is the most common type of leukemia in children.